FAQ

 Where are WTC classes held?

-The classes are held in four different areas: Long Beach, Orange, West LA, and San Gabriel Valley.
+The classes are held in four different areas: Carson (LBSB), Orange (OC), West LA (WLA), and Pasadena (SGV).
 See Class Locations for maps.

 How many class sessions are there?